Baltusrol Golf Club (Lower) - Golf Digest

 A. W. Tillinghast (1922)/Robert Trent Jones (R. 1952)/Rees Jones (R. 1991, 1996, 2010, 2014)

 Jack Nicklaus won two U.S. Opens on Lower Baltusrol, setting a tournament record each time.
 Phil Mickelson and Jimmy Walker won PGAs on it.
-But Baltusrol Lower's most historic event was the ace by architect Robert Trent Jones in 1954 on the par-3 fourth, instantly squelching complaints of critical club members who felt Trent's redesign made it too hard.
-Trent's younger son Rees has been Baltusrol's consulting architect in recent decades.
+But Baltusrol Lower’s most historic event was the ace by architect Robert Trent Jones in 1954 on the par-3 fourth, instantly squelching complaints of critical club members who felt Trent’s redesign made it too hard.
+Trent’s younger son Rees has been Baltusrol’s consulting architect in recent decades.
 An avowed A.W.
-Tillinghast fan, he lightly retouched the Lower's design for its latest major, the 2016 PGA Championship.
+Tillinghast fan, he lightly retouched the Lower’s design for it the 2016 PGA Championship.
+But there’s now another changing of the guard at Baltusrol, as architect Gil Hanse has been retained as the club’s new consulting architect, and he intends to address green parameters and bunkering.

 Panelist comments: